Changes to the Android SDK Tooling

 Changes to Android SDK Tooling

 In recent versions of the SDK Tools for Android, Google has removed the existing AVD and SDK managers in favor of new CLI (Command Line Interface) tooling.
-The android program has been removed and the Google GUI (Graphical User Interface) managers in Visual Studio for Mac and older versions of Xamarin for Visual Studio will no longer work past version 25.2.5 of Android SDK Tools.
+The android program has been removed and the Google GUI (Graphical User Interface) managers in Visual Studio for Mac and older versions of Visual Studio Tools for Xamarin will no longer work past version 25.2.5 of Android SDK Tools.
 For example, attempting to use the android program via the command line will result in an error message like the following:

 The "android" command is deprecated.
 For manual SDK, AVD, and project management, please use Android Studio.
 For command-line tools, use tools\bin\sdkmanager.bat and tools\bin\avdmanager.bat